 Low Lying Polytunnels

-Polytunnels do come in many shapes in sizes, from mini, small, medium and large for home use, and also commercial for bigger farms or mass production.
+Polytunnels come in many shapes in sizes, from mini, small, medium, and large for home use, and also commercial for bigger farms or mass production.

 The duration of the polytunnel depends on the quality of the materials used for the frame, and also the quality of the polythene used for covering.